Chicago is one of my family’s favorite destinations, as it’s just a two-and-a-half hour drive from our home in

 But if you DO need to hop a plane to get there, Chicago’s Midway Airport is a major hub for Southwest Airlines, our very favorite airline and on which we fly almost free everywhere!

-Download my free cheat sheet below that shows you 10 Things You Must Know to Earn the Southwest Companion Pass, so one person can always fly free with you, and net 125,000 points you can use for free travel!
+I can show you how to earn the Southwest Companion Pass, so one person can always fly free with you, and net 125,000 points you can use for free travel!

 29 Awesome Things to Do in Chicago